Who is Christine?

 After graduating high school, she became a Certified Nursing Assistant, where she cared for hundreds of people.
 Oftentimes holding hands of the patients who were actively dying, when family members were not able to be present.
 She considers being present at the end of life for someone as being the highest honor and a truly sacred gift.

 Christine became a licensed vocational/practical nurse in her early 20’s as an oncology nurse and finished her career with hospice nursing.
 Helping people and their loved ones navigate the unknown waters of end of life has been her greatest calling and she is grateful to be able to support those now who are willing to allow her to bear witness to such a sacred final rite of passage and assist those to have a softer landing.

 “Caring for people at that stage in life is an honor, one that I will always be grateful for the experience.
 It is when we deeply connect with those are facing their own mortality, do we learn about truly living”

 “I love helping people in a more holistic way, helping to guide their own healing journey at whatever stage they are at.
 Healing can occur at any stage of life, even at the end of life.
 We only have so much time on this beautiful planet and we need to make each moment count while we are here.
 Helping to guide someone along this journey is a gift.
-I have had the honor to walk beside many people on their healing journey and have held space for many and their families at the end of life.
+I have had the honor to walk beside many people on their healing journey and have held space for many lovely souls and their families at the end of life.
 I have been blessed in many ways, but helping people is a gift that I treasure the most.”